Pupil Premium Strategy Statement – Brookfield Community School

 Sustained pastoral provision and welfare support for disadvantaged pupils.

-Recent changes to the pastoral support office/student reception processes to give additional capacity and a quiet space to provide immediate and pre-arranged support to vulnerable students.
+Changes to the pastoral support office/student reception processes will give additional capacity and a quiet space to provide immediate and pre-arranged support to vulnerable students.

 3